Northeast District Current Fire Situation

 Sault Ste.
-Marie – Wildfire Update – As of this update, the Northeast Region is contending with 35 active wildland fires.
-Among these fires, 26 are being observed, 2 are not under control, and 7 are under control.
+Marie – Wildfire – As of this update, the Northeast Region is facing 33 active wildland fires, with 26 being observed, 2 not under control, and 5 under control.

 Newly Confirmed Fires:

 - Sudbury 27: Spanning 2.5 hectares, this fire is situated approximately 4 kilometers northeast of Whiskey Lake and 10.5 kilometers west of Hwy 810.
 A ground crew is actively working to suppress this fire.

 - Sudbury 28: Covering 0.1 hectares, this fire is located on the north end of Jiggy Lake, approximately 3.3 kilometers north of Nairn Centre.
 A ground crew is on-site to suppress the fire.